kishandongare/API-testing-for-ml-model/README.md

 <4>download Heroku cli and install

 <5>Heroku specified command,run that command in cmd or terminal,while deploying also check correct project directory

+<6>it generate URL you can use that url in postman for testing